 Lanzhou Gansu, China Travel Guide

-Gansu province hosts several national parks and nature reserves, like Gansu Baiheyuan National Wetland Park and parts of the Qilian Mountains National Park.
+Gansu province hosts several parks and protected areas nature reserves, like Gansu Baiheyuan National Wetland Park and parts of the Qilian Mountains National Park.

 Significant conservation efforts are underway to protect the health and ecological integrity of the Yellow River, a water source for the region.